Table of Contents

 Important note: The API is not needed for the HTML5 video and the YouTube embedded video player.
 Because that is default detected by the browser extension.
 And will highlight this automatically when you dim the web page.

-Turn Off the Lights create this industry standard in web browser technology since the year 2009.
-It is one of the elements that Turn Off the Lights push the internet forward, and no other extensions or companies have done this before.
+Turn Off the Lights has created this industry standard in web browser technology since the year 2009.
+It is one of the elements that Turn Off the Lights and push the internet forward, and no other extensions or companies have done this before.

 Did you find technical, factual or grammatical errors on the Turn Off the Lights website?